Menu

 Refunds & Exchanges

-If a store has no sign posted, it does not have to give your money back just because you changed your mind or perhaps bought a cheaper item elsewhere.
-In this case, if they offer an exchange, replacement, or credit note, it is more than they are legally required to offer you.
+Consumers do not always have a right to a refund.
+If a store has no sign posted, it does not have to give your money back just because you changed your mind or bought a cheaper item elsewhere.
+In this case, if they offer an exchange, replacement or store credit, it is more than they are legally required to offer you.

 Stores are not required to post signs regarding their policy on returns.
 However, if a sign is displayed, the store is obliged to comply with its own policy.
-If you decide you no longer want your purchase you can return the item and expect a refund if that is what the sign says, and if you comply with any conditions stated.
+In this case, you can return the item and expect a refund as long as you comply with any conditions stated.

-For example, if a store displays a sign that says, "Refunds and exchanges with Receipts", the store is obliged to refund your money or exchange the item only if you provide the sales receipt for your purchase.
+For example, a store may display a sign that says, “Refunds and exchanges with receipt.”
+In this case, the store is obliged to refund your money or exchange the item only if you provide the sales receipt for your purchase.
 The store also may require the refund or exchange to be within a time limit.
-For example, the policy may be "No Refunds after three days."
+For example, the policy may be require that refunds be made within 3 days.

 Ending a Contract

-There are some situations where a contract for a sale can be ended.
+There are some situations where a consumer can end a contract for a sale…

 False Statements

 Misrepresentations or false statements that persuade a consumer to enter into a contract can make that contract voidable.
 This means that either party can cancel the contract if they want to.
-But the misrepresentation must be about a major part of the contract, not some minor detail, and the contract must be cancelled within a reasonable amount of time.
+However, the misrepresentation must be about a major part of the contract, not some minor detail.
+The contract must also be cancelled within a reasonable amount of time.

 Duress

-If one party was intimidated by the other party or they used other extreme pressure tactics to force one party to enter a contract, that party may have signed the contract under duress.
 Duress is when someone does not enter into the agreement voluntarily, but only because they were forced to.
-Generally a contract cannot be enforced against a party who entered it under duress.
+This can be due to intimidation, threats or other extreme pressure tactics.
+Generally, a contract signed under duress cannot be enforced against a party who entered it under duress.

 Breach of Contract

-If one party breaches a contract, or fails to perform their part of the agreement, the other party is no longer obliged to perform their obligation under that contract.
+A party to a contract may breach the contract.
+This means they have failed to perform their part of the agreement.
+If the breach is serious enough, the other party may no longer need to perform their obligation under the contract.
 However, it may be difficult to prove when a contract has been breached.
 Perform your part of the bargain unless you are sure the other party has breached the contract.
 You may need to get a lawyer's advice to help you decide when this has happened.

 Agreement

 A party to a contract can always agree to release the other person from their obligations.
-To cancel a contract by consent, each party agrees to give up any rights to receive an agreed upon benefit, and promises not to sue the other person for a breach of contract.
+To cancel a contract by consent, each party agrees to give up any rights to receive an agreed upon benefit.
+They are also promising not to sue the other person for a breach of contract.

-Under consumer protection laws you have the right to cancel certain types of contracts in some circumstances.
-There are time limits for cancelling and notice requirements.
-Depending on the circumstances you may be entitled to a full or partial refund.
+Under consumer protection laws, you have the right to cancel certain types of contracts in some circumstances.
+There are time limits and notice requirements.
+Depending on the circumstances, you may be entitled to a full or partial refund.

 Grounds for Cancellation

-• Consumers can cancel a future performance contract within one year of entering into the contract.
+• a future performance contract within one year of entering into the contract

-• Consumers can cancel an internet or remote contract within 30 days of entering into the contract.
+• an internet or remote contract within 30 days of entering into the contract

-If the contract does not have the required information:
+If the contract does not have the required information, consumers can cancel:

-• Consumers can cancel future performance, travel club and personal development services contracts and contracts made by direct sale within one year of entering into the contract.
+• direct sale, future performance, travel club or personal development services contracts within one year of entering into the contract

-• Consumers can cancel an internet or remote contract within 7 days of receiving the contract.
+• an internet or remote contract within 7 days of receiving the contract

 Delay of Goods or Services